cloudfoundry/eirini-release/README.md

     It might take some time until you see `Kubectl is now configured to use the cluster`, which indicates we are ready to continue.
 1. Deploy and run a BOSH director.
 For example, refer to [Stark and Wayne's tutorial](http://www.starkandwayne.com/blog/bosh-lite-on-virtualbox-with-bosh2/) on how set-up such a BOSH Lite v2 environment.
 1. Run Cloud Foundry on your BOSH Lite environment using the [cf-deployment](https://github.com/cloudfoundry/cf-deployment).
 Again, you can refer to another [Stark and Wayne's tutorial](https://www.starkandwayne.com/blog/running-cloud-foundry-locally-on-bosh-lite-with-bosh2/).
-1. You will need a running docker on your machine to create the `cubefs`
+1. You will need a running docker on your machine to create the `eirinifs`

 ## Deploying

-1. Create the `cubefs.tar` and add it to `blobs`
+1. Create the `eirinifs.tar` and add it to `blobs`

    ```
    $ git submodule update --init --recursive